labs-solo/canopy-docs/website/docs/directional-automated-liquidity-explained/introduction.md

 ## 📖 **Next Steps**

 Ready to get started?
-Proceed to [How Does Solo D-AMM Work?](how-does-solo-d-amm-work) to begin your exploration.
+Proceed to [How Does Directional Liquidity Work?](how-does-directional-liquidity-work) to begin your exploration.

----

-**Empower yourself with knowledge and unlock the full potential of Canopy's D-AMM technology!**

 ---